 Shared experience is what life is about.

 Being in a group is fun.
-You can have a laugh around the fire, err, firebox, at night about what mini disasters have happened during the day, or crap on about your close encounter with a difficult situation.
+You can have a laugh around the fire, err, wood burner, at night about what mini disasters have happened during the day, or crap on about your close encounter with a difficult situation.

 Minor hardships bind people together for lifelong friendships.
 Shared expertise and equipment helps out in an emergency.